 Recipe: New York Style Cheesecake

 Preheat oven to 300.

 - Place graham crackers into a food processor and process into crumbs.
-Add the melted coconut oil and pulse a few times to combine.
+Add the melted butter and pulse a few times to combine.

 - Lightly grease the sides of a 9″ cheesecake pan.

 - Lightly press the graham cracker crumbs into the cheesecake pan.
 Place in the refrigerator for 30 minutes.

 - Combine the cream cheese, sugar, sour cream, flour and vanilla bean paste in mixer bowl.
 Beat on low speed until blended.